sheriffMelamine/sheriffmelamine.github.io/content/posts/a-simple-opencv.md

 This problem was given as a task for recruitment in Team Interplaneter Software Sub-Team, which is the Mars Rover Team of BUET, in 2021.
 This is the solution that I had came up with, which I wanted to share for the readers.
 ##	The Complete Code

+The full code is given here for convenience.

 {{< highlight python >}}

 import numpy as np
 import cv2 as cv